 - Place the unit on a stable surface and do not move it while it's on.

-- Find out the ideal frying temperature for the oil you’re using (olive, canola, peanut, etc.) and don't let it reach its smoke point, i.e. the point where smoke starts to appear.
+- Find out the ideal frying temperature for the oil you’re using (olive, canola, peanut, etc.) and don't let it reach its smoke point (This hyperlink will open in a new tab)., i.e. the point where smoke starts to appear.
 If this happens, reduce the temperature immediately.